Bijay3308/VIP/README.md

 Step 2: Develop code to read sensor values and convert them to meaningful light intensity or lux levels.

 Step 3: Implement a data logging or transmission mechanism to record or transmit the collected light data.

+## Challenges:
+1. Navigation in Unstructured Environments: Implement robust navigation algorithms and obstacle avoidance strategies to enable safe movement in farming fields with uneven terrain and obstacles.

+2. LIDAR Data Processing: Develop efficient algorithms for real-time processing of LiDAR data to extract meaningful information like object detection and segmentation.

+3. Map Accuracy and Localization: Address the challenges of maintaining accurate mapping and localization in dynamic farming environments by adapting mapping algorithms to changes and incorporating robust localization techniques.
+4. Integration of Sensors: Ensure accurate and reliable integration of data from multiple sensors, including LiDAR and environmental sensors, through proper calibration, data fusion techniques, and synchronization mechanisms.
+5. Robustness to Environmental Conditions: Design the TurtleBot3, its sensors, and algorithms to withstand challenging farming conditions like dust, debris, moisture, and extreme temperatures for reliable and continuous operation.

 # PC Setup using:
 - Ubuntu 20.04